 Required Element 3.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The program's curriculum must provide learning activities to attain the breadth and depth of the required curriculum components, core knowledge and competencies.
 Syllabi for courses taught within the academic unit and supervised practice rotations (CP, DI, DT, FDE) must include the KRDNs/CRDNs/KNDTs/CNDTs that will be assessed in the course or rotation and the learning activities that facilitate achievement of the KRDNs/CRDNs/KNDTs/CNDTs. a.
 Learning activities must prepare students/interns for professional practice with patients/clients with various conditions, including, but not limited to overweight and obesity; endocrine disorders; cancer; malnutrition and cardiovascular, gastrointestinal and renal diseases. b.
 Learning activities must prepare students/interns to implement the Nutrition Care Process with various populations and diverse cultures. c.
 Learning activities must address and build competency in diversity, equity and inclusion.
 The program must ensure that students/interns have the skills to recognize biases in self and others and embrace the diversity of the human experience.
 (International Programs, as applicable) d.
 Learning activities must incorporate a variety of educational approaches necessary for delivery of curriculum content to meet learner needs and to facilitate learning objectives.
 All Programs: Provide examples of the educational approaches that are used to meet learner needs and facilitate learning objectives.
 Describe how the program assures regular and substantive interaction between students/interns and faculty occur in distance courses, if applicable.
 CP, DI: Note: The program must include learning activities that prepare students/interns for practice to implement the Nutrition Care Process with patients with high acuity conditions in in-patient, acute-care settings such as hospitals, long-term care facilities, and renal dialysis centers.
 All Programs: Summary of where learning activities occur (use template titled "RDN Summary of Learning Activities" (CP, DI, DPD, FDE, DPD/ISPP) or "NDTR Summary of Learning Activities" (DT)).
-All Programs: All course syllabi and/or supervised practice rotations descriptions must be provided in a separate third PDF document and not as part of the appendices.
+All course syllabi and/or supervised practice rotations descriptions must be provided in a separate third PDF document and not as part of the appendices.
 In a PDF bookmarked document, place them in chronological order as they are offered in the curriculum.
 (Programs applying for candidacy provide draft rotation descriptions or syllabi for each course in the curriculum).
-Expectations for Course Syllabi/Rotation Descriptions Ensure the learning activity/assessment method used for core knowledge or competency assessment table is present Examples of completed assignments that show the learning activities described in the template.
+Expectations for Course Syllabi/Rotation Descriptions The program must ensure the learning activity/assessment method used for core knowledge or competency as indicated on the assessment table (RE 4.1) is present on the corresponding syllabi/rotation Examples of completed assignments that show the learning activities described in the template.

-If any portion of the program is offered through distance education, the program assures regular and substantive interaction between students/interns and faculty. • on the corresponding syllabi/rotation description.
+If any portion of the program is offered through distance education, the program assures regular and substantive interaction between students/interns and faculty. description.
+The program may include knowledge and competencies that are covered or formatively assessed, if they choose, that are not on the assessment table.
 Ensure the activity noted in the Summary of Learning Activities Template is present in the corresponding syllabi/rotation description.
 KRDN/CRDN/CNDT/KNDT and learning activity/assessment method do not have to be side-by-side on the syllabi/rotation description, but both must be present.